velvia/carbon-influxdb/README.md

 there are no good Rust HTTP libraries that really support simple POSTs without chunked encoding.
 I'm hoping this will change quickly.

-NOTE: I copied the code from the influxdb-scala client to this project, and that portion of the code is Copyright by InfluxDB.
-This will be removed once those guys publish jars for their project, or will be replaced by a simpler client as our needs are really simple.

 ## Deployment

 1. cd into scala subdir, then run `sbt assembly`